Lizzi-Busy/amazon-review-topic-mining/README.md

 ## Data

-The empirical data of this project comprises over 20,000 Amazon smartphone reviews spanning Jan 2013 – Dec 2018 that Griko Nibras has compiled and provided on his website (https://www.kaggle.com/grikomsn/amazon-cell-phones-reviews#20190928-reviews.csv).
+The empirical data of this project comprises over 20,000 Amazon smartphone reviews spanning Jan 2013 – Dec 2018 that Griko Nibras has compiled and provided on his [website](https://www.kaggle.com/grikomsn/amazon-cell-phones-reviews/version/1#20190928-reviews.csv).

 The dataset includes both locked and unlocked carriers, and scoped on 9 brands: Apple, Google, Huawei, Motorola, Nokia, OnePlus, Samsung, Sony, Xiaomi.